{ END OF ORIGINAL DESCRIPTION }

 As anticipated, the internal components of this device are not as solid and premium as those found in their professional models.

 It does not employ a proton exchange membrane (PEM), which results in reduced efficiency.
-However, we appreciated the ozonated water feature.
-This functionality allows you to disinfect the bottle, and it can be used as a surface cleaner and mouthwash, adding a layer of versatility and practicality to the device.
+However, we appreciated the near-UV cleaning feature.
+This functionality allows you to disinfect the bottle, adding a layer of versatility and practicality to the device.

-In conclusion, while the Ocemida 2000 may not boast the same level of internal solidity or premium features as their professional models, it offers remarkable value for its price point.
+In conclusion, while the Ocemida 2800 may not boast the same level of internal solidity or premium features as their professional models, it offers remarkable value for its price point.
 Its modern electronics, use of SPE for hydrogen-oxygen separation, and rechargeable lithium-ion battery provide a solid foundation.
-The incorporation of two platinum-plated titanium electrodes and the ozonated water feature add significant utility and versatility.
+The incorporation of two platinum-plated titanium electrodes and UV self-cleaning feature add significant utility and versatility.
 Though it sacrifices the efficiency of a proton exchange membrane and relies on a silicone casing, these trade-offs enable it to remain budget-friendly without compromising on essential quality and safety.
-Overall, the Ocemida 2000 stands out as a reliable and cost-effective option, making hydrogenated water accessible to a broader audience.
+Overall, the Ocemida 2800 stands out as a reliable and cost-effective option, making hydrogenated water accessible to a broader audience.